RikudouSage/LemmyAutomod/README.md

   - `remove_all` - whether to remove all user's posts and comments if the image matches
   - `reason` - the optional reason that will be in the modlog
   - `description` - optional description of the image, only used for notification reports
+  - `enabled` - whether the rule is enabled.
+If set to `false`, the rule will be ignored.
 - `instance_defederation_rules` - set rules for defederating from instances that meet certain criteria.
 See [Defederate from instances that meet certain criteria](#48-defederate-from-instances-that-meet-certain-criteria)
   - `software` - the name of the software the instance is running.
 See [here](#48-defederate-from-instances-that-meet-certain-criteria) for examples.
   - `allow_open_registrations` - if `false`, instance will be defederated if they allow open registration unless one of the other registration rules is marked as `true`.
 If `null`, the other registration rules are ignored.